Study Identifies Duke Researchers as Top Cited in Past 20 Years for Immunotherapy for Glioma

 By Carol Harbers

-A new study of advancements in immunotherapy for glioma analyzed the 100 most cited papers of the past 20 yrs and concluded Duke researchers had made the biggest impact in the field.
+A new study of advancements in immunotherapy for glioma analyzed the 100 most cited papers of the past 20 years and concluded that Duke researchers had made the biggest impact in the field.

 The authors of the paper, published January 12, 2024 in Frontiers in Oncology, wrote: